-- Involve me in making an environment where I can be independent, express myself, make choices and interact with others. - inclusive, safe yet challenging, empowering and connected.
+- I nvolve me in making an environment where I can be independent, express myself, make choices and interact with others. - My environment needs to be inviting, accessible, inclusive, safe yet challenging, empowering and connected.
 I like being in spaces that allow me freedom of movement indoors and outdoors as much as possible.
 I benefit from being outside in all kinds of weather. - Community and my culture(s) represented in the play resources, books and mark-making materials provided.
 Through the learning environment, I develop an understanding of myself and of others.